nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 **Notes about the command format:**<br>

-* Commands parameters with whitespaces should be inside quotation marks. e.g. `--name John Doe` must be written as `--name "John Doe"` instead.
+* Command parameters with whitespaces must be inside quotation marks. e.g. `--name John Doe` must be written as `--name "John Doe"` instead.

 * Items in square brackets are optional.<br>